mozilla/addons-frontend/docs/adding-a-page.md

 ### Starting the server

-Now that the component is setup we can run `npm start dev:search` and navigate to [http://localhost:3000/user](http://localhost:3000/user) to see the page.
+Now that the component is setup we can run `yarn dev:search` and navigate to [http://localhost:3000/user](http://localhost:3000/user) to see the page.
 Since our component is wrapped in the `LoginRequired` component you will need to be logged in to see the page.